-For 12 years there’s been one giant pin stuck into the life-size map of Manchester: the Beetham Tower, marking Deansgate’s south end and visible city-wide, guiding drivers to town better than sat-nav.
-Now two unfinished towers loom alongside.
+For more than a decade a singular giant pin has pierced the life-size map of Manchester: the Beetham Tower, marking Deansgate’s south end and visible city-wide, guiding drivers better than sat-nav.
+Now two unfinished towers loom alongside:

 This view is from Hulme Park near the Zion Centre on Stretford Road.

 From here, you can cycle directly towards the towers across parkland… towards the Mancunian Way.
 There’s a footbridge, although the traffic roar and fumes are overwhelming…

 And on the other side is an industrial estate, south of St George’s roundabout.